Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Statistical Framework

-\textbf{(A3)}.
-Positivity: There exist constants $c_{E,1}$, $c_{E,2}$, $c_{U,1}$, $c_{U,2}$ such that with probability 1, $0<c_{E,1}\leq\pi_E(x)\leq c_{E,2}<1$ for all $x \in \mathbb{X}_E$, and $0<c_{U,1}\leq\pi_U(x)\leq c_{U,2}<1$ for all $x \in \mathbb{X}_U$.\\ The above assumptions (A1) to (A3) are standard in the literature on personalized decision-making \citep[see e.g., ][]{zhang2012robust,wang2018quantile,nie2020learning}, to guarantee that the value function of intermediate outcomes in two samples and the value of the outcome of interest in the primary sample are estimable from the observed data. {Here, we assume that given the same set of baseline covariates, the ignorability assumption in (A2) holds for both samples.
-This is reasonable in the considered MIMIC-III and eICU data application since both samples are for sepsis patients in ICU and usually a common set of risk factors were used for treatment decisions.
-In Section \ref{sec:6}, we include some discussions of a possible extension to the setting when different sets of covariates are needed for the ignorability to hold in the two samples.} Next, we make an assumption on the conditional means of intermediate outcomes in two samples to connect different data sources as follows.
+The above (A1) to (A3) are standard in personalized decision-making \citep[see][]{zhang2012robust,wang2018quantile,nie2020learning}, to guarantee that the value function of intermediate outcomes in two samples and the value of the outcome of interest in the primary sample are estimable from observed data.
+See more discussions of (A2) when the sets of $X_P$ and $X_U$ are different in Section \ref{sec:6}.
+Next, we make an assumption on the conditional means of intermediate outcomes to connect different data sources as follows.